alexandre-labs/cashflow/README.md

 This is a tiny and simple library to work with cash flows.
 I'm actually learning about cash flows, what means the whole repository is just an experiment. =]

+I also would say if you like property tests, magic methods and etc, you will like of some experiments here...

 ## What is a cash flow:

 (FIXME): [What I undertand as] A cash flow is a list of transactions.
 For this moment, I don't need